Highway 105 west of Conroe has some great restaurants you might drive right past. Here are our favorites.

 Highway 105 winds west of Conroe out toward Montgomery and points beyond.
 There are a lot of mediocre restaurants along the route (often offering a nice view and not-so-nice food).
 We’ve found some gems along the route that you shouldn’t overlook.

-Chef Ron Nicoletta strikes again with another category-defining restaurant along Highway 105.
+Chef Ron Nicoletta has struck again with another category-defining restaurant along Highway 105.
 Chef Ron has departed, but the crowd-pleasing seafood lives on.
 Amore specializes in expertly prepared seafood that ventures beyond the Gulf and brings in great flavors from the East Coast.
 Seared tuna steak was a highlight; a slab of beautiful sushi-grade tuna delicately seasoned and seared rare.
 Fried calamari was among the very best we’ve tried; exquisitely tender, and accented with deep fried red and jalapeño peppers.
 Standards like fried shrimp are outstanding as well; unique Italian breadcrumb crust compliments the large, tasty shrimp.
 Don’t let the casual, charming setting fool you; this is serious seafood.

 (Formerly The Original Tony & Al’s Seafood Shack)